Character is like a tree and reputation its shadow. The shadow is what we think it is and the tree is the real thing.

 - Montgomery’s school counselor meets regularly with classrooms and advisory groups to discuss relational topics like friendship, loyalty, and generosity.

-- Students in lower school grades use elements from the Second Step curriculum as well as other resources to benefit from a comprehensive character education program.
-The program’s goal is to promote positive social-emotional habits with developmentally appropriate activities and lessons.
+- In Lower School, the Character Education program promotes positive social-emotional habits with developmentally appropriate activities and lessons.
 By modeling, reinforcing, and practicing principles of good character, students learn to manage emotions, demonstrate empathy, and resolve conflicts when they arise.

 - Morning classroom meetings set the tone for respectful learning and establish a climate of trust and collaboration.